nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 Manager request/invalid/incomplete
   * 1a1.
 AddressBook shows an error message
   * Use Case Ends

+* 1a.
+Manager tags customer using pre-assigned shortcut
+  * 1a1.
+Abbreviation is mapped to pre-assigned tag name
+  * Use Case resumes at step 2

 **Use case: Search for a customer**